Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

-An equilibrium is \textbf{more informative} (than another one) if it results in smaller costs for both the encoder and the decoder, and the players are looking for the most informative equilibrium.
-Let $J^{d,N}$ denote the decoder cost at an equilibrium with $N$ bins.
-Then, is it true that $J^{d,N}>J^{d,N+1}$ for all finite $N$, or even, is $J^{d,N}>J^{d,\infty}$ if an equilibrium with infinitely many bins exists?
+An equilibrium is \textbf{more informative} (than another one) if it results in smaller expected costs for both the encoder and the decoder.
+Let $J^{e,N}$ and $J^{d,N}$ denote the encoder cost and the decoder cost, respectively, at an equilibrium with $N$ bins.
+Then, the aim is to see if $J^{d,N}>J^{d,N+1}$ holds or not for all finite $N$.\footnote{It suffices to consider the expected cost of one of the players since Remark~\ref{rem:equilibriumSelection} shows that for a given equilibrium with $N$ bins, we have that $J^{e,N}=J^{d,N}+b^2$.}